What is Zapier and How It Works?

-Zapier is an automated, online task management program that allows you to connect different apps and tasks into workflows, which keep data consistent across multiple web applications.
+Zapier is an automated, online task management program that allows you to connect different apps into workflows, which keep data consistent across multiple web applications.

-Zapier is often referred to as a translator between web APis, as it allows you to create connections that push data between apps.
-Each trigger or connection is called a Zap, which is essentially just a blueprint for a specific task you want done continuously.
-So essentially, you tell the program, “When I do this in A, do this in B.” In this Zap, the first part is referred to as the Trigger and the second the Action.
+In other words, Zapier is a translator between web APIs, as it allows you to create connections that push data between apps.
+So essentially, you tell the program, “When I do this in A, do this in B.”

-Through these Zaps, Triggers, and Actions, you can easily move information between web apps and build your own workflows with just a few clicks, all **without** any coding or development experience.
+Zapier allows you to easily move information between different web apps and build your own workflows with just a few clicks, all without any coding experience.
 Which is great and incredibly convenient for users, especially if you are a non-technical founder.

-Let me give you a quick example.
-We use Stripe and Slack so we can immediately see when somebody purchases or cancels their subscription.
-This native integration has a number of options:
+At Everhour, we use Stripe and Slack so we can immediately see when somebody purchases or cancels their subscription.
+The native Slack integration has a number of options:

 Summarizing the best things about Zapier: